 Second stimulus check: IRS says the $600 payments are now on their way.
 But how soon is now?

-Millions of Americans are eagerly awaiting their second stimulus checks of $600 for each eligible adult and child.
-The IRS on Tuesday said it had started to distribute the checks via direct deposit that evening, a process that will extend into next week.
+Millions of Americans are eagerly awaiting their second stimulus checks, which provide $600 for each eligible adult and child.
+The IRS said last Tuesday that it had started to distribute the checks via direct deposit, a process that will extend into this week.

 The second stimulus check follows a rocky rollout this spring for more than 160 million stimulus payments directed by the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 That relief effort, which directed $1,200 for each eligible adult and $500 for each eligible child, encountered a number of problems, such as a delay in payment to people who didn't have their bank account information on file with the IRS, as was the case for some Social Security recipients.